 On the other hand, Alan Wilson, an elected Republican Attorney General, who attended the trial most days and even took over questioning from the lead prosecutor of a key witness in the televised trial, is the son of the powerful United States Congressman, Joe Wilson (R SC).
 Some say Attorney General Wilson has ambitions for a higher office and the siren call of a televised trial was more than he could resist.

 Did Alex Murdaugh, the self-avowed drug addict and self-avowed thief, become the trophy to be awarded at the end of the trial?
-Where were the probing media who were not being fed tidbits by both sides?
-Most, unfortunately, remained unaware or could not separate themselves from their leaked morsels of scoops favoring one side or the other as the under-covered machinations were taking place back of house beyond public view?
+Where were the probing media?
+Most, unfortunately, many remained unaware or could not separate themselves from their leaked morsels of scoops favoring one side or the other as the under-covered machinations were taking place back of house beyond public view?
 A fair trial?
 That remains open to debate and appeals.

 Shay McNeal is passionate about creating compelling fact-based books that engage and inform readers.
 With a strong work ethic and a commitment to excellence, Shay McNeal is known as a whip-smart renaissance woman who is fearless when calling balls and strikes as she sees them.